aymannnn/rotation_matching_ms2/README_streamlit.md

 1. Format your data!
 You may generate sample data with this script, but you have to make sure that your input data columns match EXACTLY ...
 I didn't implement a check, it will just fail if you don't.
 2. I do check to make sure that people don't reuse or number incorrecty.
 If that's the case, their loss, you may do with that person's data what you wish.
 3. Set the amount of iterations you would like to do on the slider.
-I recommend 10,000.
+I recommend doing about 1,000 iterations.
 More takes longer.
 4. Wait and download your final CSV!

 ## Modifying Rotation Capacity per Block